 Vector Inspector Program (V.I.P.)

-Saving lives through citizen science
+Saving lives through community science

 Recommended for kindergarten through sixth grade.

 Who can host a V.I.P. program?

 Residents, schools, clubs, youth groups, or other interested parties living or operating within the San Gabriel Valley Mosquito & Vector Control District's service area.

 When conducting property inspections, all participants under the age of 18 must be accompanied by an adult!

 Each survey site must be a single address or location.
 We strongly recommend participants survey their own property unless they have the express permission of another property owner.

 Properties surveyed must be within the boundaries of our service area.

 Sample pick-ups: A minimum of 15 properties surveyed is required.
 Less than 15 samples will require drop offs at SGVMVCD district headquarters at 1145 N. Azusa Canyon Road, West Covina, CA 91790.